jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 ```

-Modify the PlacementRule to match the `logical-group: mb-du-sno` into the `matchExpression`:
+Modify the new  PlacementRule to match the `logical-group: mb-du-sno` into the `matchExpression`:

 ```yaml
 > cat mb-du-sno/upgrades-4-12-placementrules.yaml